-Report: Warriors' DeMarcus Cousins to Undergo MRI on Quad Injury Tuesday
+DeMarcus Cousins Suffers Injury, Warriors Reportedly Fear It's a Torn Quad

-Report: Warriors' DeMarcus Cousins to Undergo MRI on Quad Injury TuesdayApril 16, 2019
+DeMarcus Cousins Suffers Injury, Warriors Reportedly Fear It's a Torn QuadApril 16, 2019

-Golden State Warriors star DeMarcus Cousins is on the bench again after suffering a non-contact injury on Monday night against the Los Angeles Clippers in Game 2 of their Western Conference first-round playoff series.
+Golden State Warriors star DeMarcus Cousins suffered a non-contact injury on Monday night against the Los Angeles Clippers in Game 2 of their Western Conference first-round playoff series.

+According to ESPN's Adrian Wojnarowski, there is "significant concern" Cousins tore his left quad, but the Warriors hope it's just strained, adding he will have an MRI on his quad Tuesday.
+After the 135-131 Clippers win, coach Steve Kerr told reporters Cousins' injury is "pretty significant" and he will be out "a while."

 Cousins was chasing after a loose ball when he fell to the court and immediately grabbed his left leg.